thatmitchcanter/VVV-Lite/README.md

 In April of 2013, we made a [call to the WordPress community](http://jeremyfelt.com/code/2013/04/08/hi-wordpress-meet-vagrant/) to try to encourage the addition of Vagrant to everyday life.
 These efforts continued with talks at [WordCamp Chicago](http://wordpress.tv/2013/12/31/jeremy-felt-hi-wordpress-meet-vagrant-2/), [WordCamp Vancouver](http://wordpress.tv/2013/10/19/jeremy-felt-hi-wordpress-meet-vagrant/), and WordCamp Denver.

 In January of 2014, [10up](http://10up.com) made the decision to [spin VVV off](http://10up.com/blog/varying-vagrant-vagrants-future/) into its own organization to better align with the community that has grown around the project over time.
 This transition opens doors for what [Varying Vagrant Vagrants, the organization](http://jeremyfelt.com/code/2014/01/27/varying-vagrant-vagrants-organization/) can accomplish as an ongoing project.

+And then Mitch gutted it and made it his own :D